antmicro/kenning/docs/source/kenning-api.rst

 ModelCompiler
 -------------

-ModelCompiler objects wrap the deep learning compilation process.
+``kenning.core.compiler.ModelCompiler`` objects wrap the deep learning compilation process.
 They can perform the optimization of models (operation fusion, quantization) as well.

 All ModelCompiler objects should provide methods for compiling models in ONNX format, but they can also provide support for other formats (like Keras .h5 files, or PyTorch .th files).